Lectures on LHC Physics: Higgs physics

+The explicit sum in the first line we will omit in the rest of this lecture.
+All indices appearing twice include an implicit sum.
 The fields $B_\mu$ and $W^a_\mu$ are the new gauge bosons.
-In the second line we re-write the covariant derivative in the mass eigenstates, \ie the photon $A_\mu$ and the $Z$ boson.
+In the second line we re-write the covariant derivative in the photon $A_\mu$ and the $Z$ boson mass eigenstates.
+What is not obvious from this argument is that we can actually write the ratio $g'/g$ in terms of a rotation angle, which implicitly assumes that we can rotate the $B$ and $W^3$ fields into the physical mass-eigenstate photon and $Z$ fields

+The details of this rotation do not matter for the Higgs sector.
+The normalization of the charged gauge fields we will fix later.
 At this level the two weak couplings $g$ and $g_Z$ do not necessarily coincide, but we will get back to this issue in Section~\ref{sec:higgs_custodial}.

-Before we generalize the Boulware-Gilbert model to the weak gauge symmetry of the Standard Model it is instructive to review the form of the mass term for massive gauge bosons following from Eq.(\ref{eq:cov_der}).
+Before we generalize the Boulware-Gilbert model to the weak gauge symmetry of the Standard Model it is instructive to review the form of the mass term for massive gauge bosons following from Eq.\eqref{eq:cov_der}.
 In particular, there will appear a relative factor two between the two bases of the Pauli matrices, \ie in terms of $W^{1,2}$ and $W^\pm$, which often causes confusion.
+For later use we also need a sum rule for the $SU(2)$ generators or \underline{Pauli matrices} $\tau_{1,2,3}$ as written out in Eq.\eqref{eq:cov_der}.
+They satisfy the relation $\tau_a \tau_b = \delta_{ab} + i \epsilon_{abc} \tau_c$ or the commutator relation $[\tau_a, \tau_b] = 2 i \epsilon_{abc} \tau_c$.
+Summing over indices we see that